botgram/botgram/docs/message.md

  - `msg.caption` returns a caption for the video of 200 characters at most, if defined.
 Not present otherwise.

+## Video

+As of Telegram v.4.0, users can send short rounded [video messages](https://telegram.org/blog/video-messages-and-telescope), using an interface similar to that of voice notes.

+Video note messages have the following additional fields:

+ - `msg.type` returns `videoNote`.

+ - `msg.length` returns the width/height of the video in pixels, as defined by sender.

+ - `msg.duration` returns the duration of the video in seconds, as defined by sender.

+ - `msg.file` returns information about the video file:
+     - `msg.file.id` returns the ID of the file.
+     - `msg.file.size` returns the size of the file if known, not present otherwise.

+ - `msg.thumbnail` returns information about the video thumbnail if available, not present otherwise.
+     - `msg.thumbnail.file` returns information about the image file:
+         - `msg.thumbnail.file.id` returns the ID of the file.
+         - `msg.thumbnail.file.size` returns the size of the file if known, not present otherwise.
+     - `msg.thumbnail.width` returns the width of the image in pixels.
+     - `msg.thumbnail.height` returns the height of the image in pixels.

 ## Voice

 Voice messages have the following additional fields: